CNN reporters apologize for filming mass murder scene

 CNN journalists Anna Coren and Daniel Hodge have issued an apology for trespassing on the scene of the brutal murder of 24 children in a Thai childcare center.
 The pair were interrogated by police and agreed to leave Thailand.

 The reporters entered a children’s center in the town of Uthai Sawan, where a man shot and stabbed people before murdering his own family and committing suicide last week.
-36 people were killed, including 24 children.
+Thirty-six people were killed, including 24 children.
 At least a dozen others were injured.

 “My deepest apologies to the people of Thailand, especially the families of the victims,” Coren said in a video circulated by Thai media outlets on Sunday.
 “We know your country is going through a painful time and we never came here to cause more grief.”